Three Little Pigskins: Credited

-Production notes
+Production

 Three Little Pigskins was filmed on October 25–30, 1934.
-The film's title is a multiple pun, derived from The Three Little Pigs, along with "pigskin" being a synonym for a football.
-The film marked one of the earliest credited appearances for a then platinum blonde-haired Lucille Ball, who played a supporting role as one of the female recruiters and would herself become known for her own work in physical comedy in later years.
-Later in her career, when this short was brought up, Ball (apparently referring to the seltzer squirting scene) would remark, "The only thing I learned from The Three Stooges was how to duck.
+The title is a multiple pun, derived from The Three Little Pigs, and pigskin is a synonym for football.
+It is one of the earliest credited appearances for a then platinum blonde-haired Lucille Ball, who played a supporting role as one of the female recruiters and became famous years later for her own physical comedy.
+When reminiscing on this short, Ball (apparently referring to the seltzer squirting scene) remarked, "The only thing I learned from The Three Stooges was how to duck.
 I still got wet!"

-This is the first of several Stooge shorts involving a dumbwaiter, usually involving Curly accidentally destroying the floor of the elevator, causing injury to Larry and Moe.
-The dumbwaiter would reappear in Nutty But Nice.
-This is also the first of sixteen Stooge shorts using the word "three" in the title.

-The football teams listed on the scoreboard are actually two baseball teams in real life, those names belonging to the Detroit Tigers and the Chicago Cubs.
+The game is set at Gilmore Stadium.
+One shot includes a billboard for Gilmore Oil with its trademark lion symbol.
+Real football teams are listed on the scoreboard, the Detroit Tigers and the Chicago Cubs.

-For the football game, Moe's jersey number is H2O2, Larry's is 1/2, and Curly's is a "?".

 The football team the Stooges played against was that of Loyola Marymount University.

-There was no attempt to hide the venue, Gilmore Stadium, as its name on the scoreboard appears in several shots.
-There is also a shot that includes a billboard for Gilmore Oil, including its trademark symbol, a lion.

 A planned concluding scene had the Stooges, years later, telling the story to their sons.
-It is unknown if this scene was ever filmed, but publicity photos exist of the Stooges, each with a young actor, all made up and dressed to resemble their older counterparts.
+It is unknown if this scene was ever filmed, but publicity photos show the Stooges, each paired with a young son made to resemble his father.